YashdalfTheGray/talk-writer/README.md

 ### Generation

 There are some files that we need to generate in the repository first before we can start compiling.
-You can generate files for either Typescript or Javascript by running the commands below.
+You can generate files for either Typescript or Javascript by running `talk-writer generate`.
+The flags that it takes are listed below.

+#### `--language`

-For Typescript, run `talk-writer init --language ts` and for Javascript, run `talk-writer init --language js`.
-You can also abbreviate the `--language` flag as `-l`.
+For Typescript, run `talk-writer init --language ts --root $(pwd)` and for Javascript, run `talk-writer init --language js --root $(pwd)`.
+You can also abbreviate the `--language` flag as `-l`. `typescript` and `ts`, and `javascript` and `js` are equivalent and will produce the aame results.

+#### `--root`

+Passing in the `--root` flag tells us where to put the files and is required.
+Generally, `$(pwd)` in your project root is the best place to put them.

 ### Building

 You can use this package to build a talk or any kind of Javascript application using `talk-writer build`.
-This subcoomand takes a couple of flags that are of interest.
+This subcoomand takes a few flags that are of interest.

 #### `--config`